The Truth of Prometheus (The Play)

 PROMETHEUS.

-Then I sympathise for ye the proud Athenians.
-I cannot fathom, such a society based on erroneous principles.
+Then I pity thee, O proud Athenians.
+I cannot fathom a society built upon such erroneous principles.

 At the home of Persephone the philosopher in Athens, Greece.

 Prometheus visits the sage to announce his immediate departure.
-But he has learnt that Persephone has been arrested by the politician Mikrion, on the charge of corrupting the youth.
-He then approaches Mikrion, who is in the Agora alone.
+But he learns that Persephone has been arrested by the politician Mikrion, on the charge of corrupting the youth.
+He then confronts Mikrion, who is alone in the Agora.

 PROMETHEUS.